Following Swap Shop: on a Saturday in June or July

-Thanks to everybody who helped and came to the Swap Shop on Saturday 27th September.
-144 people came, and they collectively took 496 kg of things away with them.
+Thanks to everybody who helped and came to the Swap Shop on Saturday 24th January, which was our 75th.
+133 people came, and they collectively took 746 kg of things away with them.

 Sustainable Wheatley’s Swap Shops are run usually 4 times a year in the Merry Bells village hall on Saturday mornings from 9am to noon.